nickincardone/catan-counter/README.md

 #### Test Structure

-Tests are organized with comprehensive coverage of game state management, chat parsing logic, and the probabilistic unknown transaction system.
+Tests are organized with comprehensive coverage of game state management, chat parsing logic, and the variant-based probabilistic tracking system.
 The test suite includes both unit tests and integration tests with real HTML scenarios from colonist.io.

 #### Writing Tests

 - Tests use TypeScript with Jest globals (`@jest/globals`)
 - DOM environment is mocked for browser extension testing
-- Game state functions are thoroughly tested including the probabilistic unknown transaction system
+- Game state functions are thoroughly tested including the variant tree system
 - Coverage targets: 80% for branches, functions, lines, and statements
+- Helper functions like `expectMatchingVariantCombinations` for order-independent variant testing

-#### Unknown Transaction Testing
+#### Variant System Testing

-The test suite includes comprehensive testing of the probabilistic resource tracking system:
+The test suite includes comprehensive testing of the probabilistic variant tracking:

-- **Unknown steal creation** and probability calculation
+- **Variant creation** when unknown steals occur
+- **Probability calculations** for different resource combinations
-- **Transaction resolution** when players use resources they shouldn't have
+- **Variant resolution** when players take actions that eliminate possibilities
-- **Multiple steal scenarios** and resolution priority
+- **Complex multi-steal scenarios** with automatic branch pruning
-- **Real-world scenarios** matching the user's example cases
+- **Real-world game scenarios** with expected probability outcomes

 ## Usage